 - Week priorities: the list of priorities he/she will be focused on in the following week to meet the objective.
 The goal is to inform people about the main issues that they should be aware of.

 - 4 Weeks events: the list of the OKR-affecting events that could happen in the following 4 weeks.
 This is useful to keep the whole team on the same page.

 Review and retrospective

-At the end of the quarter, the OKR Facilitator organizes a review and a retrospective meeting to understand what went wrong and how to improve the process.
+At the end of the cycle, the OKR Facilitator organizes a review, and a retrospective meeting to understand what went wrong and how to improve the process.

 An objective is achieved if the raw goal score is at least 70 percent.
 This numeric value is used to state if the object is reached in a "yes or no" fashion.
 A good retrospective cannot be based only on a numeric value, since it might hide a strong effort and extenuating circumstances, or weak management and procrastination of the activities till the last days of the cycle.